 If you suspect an animal may have rabies, call Irving Animal Services at (972) 721-2256.

 If You are Bitten or Scratched

-If you are bitten or scratched by an animal, treat it as if the animal were rabid, and follow these steps.
+If you are bitten or scratched by an animal, follow these steps.
 They may save your life.

 - Identify the animal by kind, size, color and location.